monarch-initiative/gpsea/docs/user-guide/predicates.rst

 We can check that the variant overlaps with *ANKRD11*:

->>> from genophenocorr.analysis.predicate.genotype import VariantPredicates
+>>> from gpsea.analysis.predicate.genotype import VariantPredicates
 >>> gene = VariantPredicates.gene('ANKRD11')
 >>> gene.test(variant)
 True